723 Indian Head St, Hanson, MA 02341, USA

 Hanson’s first conservation area (1938), this property was previously known as “Poor Farm.”
 It is managed by the Town Forest Committee.
 Overcrowded trees are harvested selectively to improve the longterm health of the forest.

 Prior to European contact, the Mattakeeset band of the Massachuseuk (or Massachusett) Native American tribe lived for thousands of years in the North River watershed.
-Their village included most of today’s Pembroke and Hanson as well as parts of Duxbury.
+Their village included most of today’s Pembroke and Hanson.
 The word “Mattakeeset” means “place of many fish.”
 Wampatuck Pond is named for the Chief Sachem of the Mattakeeset, Josias Wompatuck (also spelled Wampatuck).

 Habitats and Wildlife